 Therapy for Schizoid Personality Disorder

+- Group Therapy.
 Group therapy is a common treatment tactic for many mental health disorders and people struggling with addiction.
 However, group therapy in a more traditional sense among people with other diagnoses may be ineffective for someone with schizoid personality disorder, because they would likely feel threatened in a setting that included other people.

-Treatment for Schizoid Personality Disorder and Co-occurring Conditions
+Treating Schizoid Personality Disorder and Co-Occurring Conditions

 People with schizoid personality disorder often have co-occurring disorders as well.
 Co-occurring depression and anxiety are relatively common with schizoid personality disorder.
 These disorders are often treated through talk therapy as well as medication management.
 Treating these co-occurring disorders effectively can also help to bring some relief to a schizoid personality disorder patient.